david-pizzi-cg/github-mcp-demo/README.md

 ### **Phase 6: Completion via GitHub MCP** 🎉
 **User Prompt:**
 ```
-"Excellent!
+Excellent!
 The PR looks good.
-Can you merge it into the demo branch and clean up the workflow?"
+Can you merge it into the demo branch and clean up the workflow?
 ```

 **Expected AI Actions:**